 #1 Administrative Support

 Administrative support is one of the most popular virtual assistant services out there.
 A lot of virtual assistants perform administrative work.
 Administrative duties include but are not limited to data entry, making phone calls, handling travel arrangements, calendar management, booking appointments, and preparing presentations.

 #2 Accounting, Finance, and Bookkeeping

 If you are good with numbers and money, you could offer services related to accounting and finance.
 Services could include payroll, bookkeeping, creating invoices, processing payments, and tax planning.
 Many people need help managing finances, and if you could offer financial services, it would be easy for you to attract clients.

-Business owners who run E-commerce stores often need help to run their stores.
+Business owners who run e-commerce stores often need help running their stores.
 After all, running an E-commerce store is difficult.
-E-commerce websites need to have products listed and update the store frequently for new products and out-of-stock items.
+E-commerce websites must have products listed and update the store frequently for new products and out-of-stock items.
 As a virtual assistant, you could perform the following tasks: product listing optimization, managing inventory, processing orders, and tracking orders and shipments.